waelkarman/parallel-executions/README.md

 <img src="doc/screen1.gif">

 The gif shows the behaviour implemented into the thread_pool file as can be seen into htop the thread PID are always the same to process 100 different tasks.
+Use the same threads avoid the overhead introduced by creation and deletion of the threads.